-Students' wishing to access the Library must follow these procedures:
+Students' wishing to access the Library should follow these procedures:

-1. Students without a Student ID or schedule are not permitted into the Library.
-2. No students from Study Hall are permitted in the Library, on a regular basis.

-3. Those students who want to use their lunch period to do homework, study for a test, research or read may do so.
-Those wanting to eat will receive a special pass from the Librarians, which will give them access to the cafeteria.
-They will surrender their Student ID to the librarians in exchange for the pass and will receive their ID at the end of the period.
-A total of 20 passes will be distributed per period.
-For those students who wish to remain in the Library during their lunch period, they may do so after surrendering their ID or schedule.
+- 1. Stu - 2.
+All students need to sign in to utilize the library. - 3.
+Students will need a pass from their teacher if their schedule shows they are in class at that time. - 4.
+Students may $\underline{\it not}$ eat in the Library.
+Please eat your food in the cafe. - 5.
+Students may use their lunch period to come to the library to do homework, study for a test, research or read.
+Those wanting to eat first will receive a special pass from the Librarians, which will give them access to the cafeteria.
+A limited number of passes will be distributed per period, depending on availability that day.
+For those students who wish to remain in the Library during their entire lunch period, please see one of the librarians. - 6.
+Passes for the cafeteria will only be distributed during passing time (and with a possible exception of a minute or two late).
+Students will not be permitted to go to the cafeteria 10-15 minutes into the period.

-Students may not eat in the Library.
-Cafeteria duty teachers are asked to remind students of this if they see them leaving with food and a Library pass.
-If a student is sent to the Library with a pass from a teacher, they will be admitted.
-If they are taking a test, they may return to class when they have finished.

-6. Passes for the cafeteria will only be distributed during passing time (and with a possible exception of a minute or two late).
-Students will not be permitted to go the cafeteria 10-15 minutes into the period.
 They will not be allowed to leave the Library to return to the cafeteria during the period that they have been admitted.
 They must remain in the Library until the end of the period.
-7. Any student accessing the Library must sign into the binder with their name, date and the period they are utilizing the Library.

-8. Those students who have outstanding loans on books borrowed may lose the privilege of utilizing the Library and resources provided.